Neil Andrew: Politics

+Speaker of the House

-Andrew was elected to the House of Representatives in the 1983 federal election.
-He served as Deputy Chairman of Committees, and in the first Howard government of 1996–98, as Government Chief Whip.
-Andrew became Speaker of the House after the October 1998 elections.
+Andrew became Speaker of the House after the 1998 federal election.
 He presided over the House during the special sitting in May 2001 to mark the centenary of the Parliament of Australia, which met in the Victorian Legislative Assembly after meeting in the Royal Exhibition Building, Melbourne, as did the first Parliament in 1901.
-In 2003, he "named" Greens Senators Bob Brown and Kerry Nettle after they interjected during George W. Bush's speech to Parliament.
+In 2003, he "named" Greens Senators Bob Brown and Kerry Nettle after they disrupted George W. Bush's speech to Parliament.

 In the international sphere, Andrew did much to raise Australia's reputation as being a country which punched well above its weight, and could be relied upon to keep its word, once given.
 He participated in bilateral meetings wherever possible.
 For example, he held bilateral meetings with the Finno-Ugric group at Inter-Parliamentary Union (IPU) meetings in Chile in 2003 to explain Australia's participation in the intervention in the Middle East.

 One of Neil Andrew's most significant parliamentary contributions was made in the advancement of parliamentary administration and reform, as was acknowledged in the citation for his recognition in the Order of Australia.
 Together with the then President of the Senate, he authorised the review into parliamentary administration by the Parliamentary and Public Service Commissioner Andrew Podger.
 Subsequently, Andrew sponsored measures to reform the Parliament's administration, conducting sensitive private and public briefings, and providing moral support in the maneuvering of reform proposals through the Australian Senate.
 His efforts resulted in the success of reforms which had been advocated on at least a dozen occasions, without success over the previous 90 years, starting with Prime Minister Fisher in 1910.

-Andrew previously represented a large swath of rural territory north of Adelaide.
-However, a redistribution ahead of the 2004 elections pushed his seat well to the south to take in heavily pro-Labor northern Adelaide suburbs that had previously been in the safe Labor seat of Bonython.
+Andrew represented a large swath of rural territory north of Adelaide.
+However, a redistribution ahead of the 2004 elections pushed his seat well to the south to take in heavily pro-Labor northern Adelaide suburbs that had previously been in the safe Labor seat of Bonython, which was being abolished.
 Meanwhile, most of his former rural territory was redistributed to neighbouring Grey and Barker.
-Andrew held his old seat with a comfortably safe majority of 14 percent, but the reconfigured Wakefield had a Labor majority of just over one percent.
-Prior to the new boundaries being announced, Andrew notified Prime Minister John Howard that he would not renominate for Wakefield in the upcoming election.
-He remained Speaker until David Hawker was elected to succeed him on 16 November.
+In 2001 Andrew held his old seat with a comfortably safe majority of 14 percent, but the reconfigured Wakefield had a Labor majority of just over one percent.
+Prior to the new boundaries being announced, Andrew notified Prime Minister John Howard in February 2004 that he would not renominate for Wakefield in the upcoming election.
+He was succeeded as Speaker by David Hawker on 16 November 2004.

+Personal life

+In 1971, Andrew married schoolteacher Carolyn Ayles, with whom he had three children.
+His niece Nicola Centofanti was elected to the South Australian Legislative Council in 2020.